tcassanelli/pyoof/docs/index.rst

             ]
         )

 Besides this an illumination function must be selected to fulfill the receiver properties.
 The illumination functions can be found on the `~pyoof.aperture` package.
-Currently there are two made functions, `pyoof.aperture.illum_pedestal` and `~pyoof.aperture.illum_gauss` (but you can add your own).
+Currently there are two made functions, `pyoof.aperture.illum_parabolic` and `~pyoof.aperture.illum_gauss` (but you can add your own).

 .. note::
     The blockage distribution, ``block_dist``, and the OPD function, ``opd_func`` can be manually created or using the standard manual functions, `~pyoof.telgeometry.block_manual` and `~pyoof.telgeometry.opd_manual`.